HealthCatalyst/healthcareai-r/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/hlns1lbdmjbid9e4?svg=true)](https://ci.appveyor.com/project/CatalystAdmin/hcrtools)

-The aim of `HCRTools` is to make it easy to do data science with healthcare data.
+The aim of `HCRTools` is to make it easy to do machine learning with healthcare data.
 The package has two main goals:

 -  Allow one to easily create models based on tabular data, and deploy a best